mlanza/ai-literacy/301/06-craft.md

 To make the process visible...

-To let the seams show\...
+To let the seams show...

 That was about craft.